maruel/pre-commit-go/README.md

 ### Overview

+`pre-commit-go` sets itself in mode `run-hook continuous-integration` automatically when run without arguments and the environment variable `CI=true` is set.
+It is set on all popular hosted CI services.

 Here's a sample of CI systems that can be used.
 Obviously, use 1, not 3 but none is perfect: